Kernel

 Kernel configurations

-To download the Tizen kernel source package, see Getting Source Code and Build.
-To set up or modify your kernel configuration, use the appropriate defconfig
+To download the Tizen kernel source package, see Kernel Build.
+To set up or modify your kernel configuration, use the appropriate defconfig file from arch/arm/configs/ (ARM CPU).

 For more information on the Tizen kernel configuration and kernel building, see Kernel Build.